Digital conversation: Interaction

 Digital conversations can be accessed and thus engaged with in numerous ways, whether by browser (see image to the left), mobile phone (see image above) or even voice.

-Due to the Web Service nature of digital conversations, the front ends designed to access them can be extremely diverse (see Links section for a number of examples) and thus are able to reflect branding needs or the needs of the user (for example large type for partially sighted users).
+Due to the Web Service nature of digital conversations, the front ends designed to access them can be extremely diverse (see Links section for several examples) and thus can reflect branding needs or the needs of the user (for example large fonts for partially sighted users).

-One of the exciting recent developments has been the use of digital conversations to drive Avatars.
+One of the recent developments has been the use of digital conversations to drive Avatars.

 Web 4.0 Avatar

 One of the trends of recent years has been the humanizing of digital channels, giving a face to things which are not human.
 This has led to the creation of avatars (also known as bots or chatter-bots) artificial intelligences with which users can “converse”.
 The success of such bots varies greatly.
-There are a few which respond in a convincingly human way.
-It is no great mystery why they are commonly referred to as “Bots” often resulting in a stilted, mechanical interaction where straying off a recognized path can lead to poor responses.
+There are a few who respond in a convincingly human way.
+They are commonly referred to as “Bots” as their conversations often result in a stilted, mechanical interaction where straying off a recognized path can lead to poor responses.
 However, this has not stopped their spread across the commercial world, with several high-profile companies adopting them as part of their customer services.

 Avatars such as IKEA's Anna have generated interest both in the business community and among the public.
-The idea of an artificial intelligence being able to respond intelligently to your questions is indeed an exciting one.
-However, do these bots really manage it?
-Or are they just human faced Avatars disguising a search engine beneath?

-Web 2.0 Avatars, powered by digital conversations, provide a level of immersion not found in these bots.
-Why?
-Because digital conversations are scripted, just like any good book or film.
-And like books and films they are designed to guide a user, through high quality dialogue and interactions, to an outcome.
+Web 2.0 Avatars, powered by digital conversations, provide a level of immersion not found in these bots, because digital conversations are scripted, just like a book or film.
+They are designed to guide a user, through high quality dialogue and interactions, to an outcome.
 Along with this, the ability to understand user interactions through Decision Metrics means that these Web 2.0 Avatars can be adapted to emergent demands as they appear.
 The dialogue can be improved and built up as and when needed.

 Understanding: Measurement and metrics

 The automated recording of a digital conversation establishes the analytical science of interaction at scale.
-As a person interacts with a digital conversation service, each Dialogue-Step is recorded verbatim with a date and time step.
-Anonymous recording of consumers usage provides aggregated emergent patterns without infringing data privacy.
+As a person interacts with a digital conversation service, each Dialogue Step is recorded verbatim with a date and time step.
+Anonymous recording of consumers' usage provides aggregated emergent patterns without infringing data privacy.

-This measurement, providing the aggregated performance of each Dialogue-Step, Pathway and Outcome provides the scientific basis for Demand-Sensing allowing behavioral data to become quantifiable.
+This measurement, providing the aggregated performance of each Dialogue-Step, Pathway and Outcome provides the scientific basis for Demand-Sensing allowing behavioural data to become quantifiable.

-Adaptation: Evolving dialogue
+Adaptation: Evolving Dialogue

 Once the usage data has been viewed and understood, it may well be necessary to react by changing or amending the digital conversation.